 What is Indirect Spend Analysis?

 Spend on goods and services that are outside the manufacturing process or your company’s product itself is regarded as indirect.
-Indirect spend can include expenditures on everything related to internal stakeholders, including professional fees, IT and equipment and other office supplies.
-These are essentially fixed costs, compared to direct spend, which relate to the purchased items or services that your company or business sells.
-In most corporate settings direct spend will tend to receive the most attention, oversight and focus.
-However, while your company’s share of indirect spend maybe finite, the value of conducting indirect spend analysis and the consequences of doing so can be significant.
+Indirect spend can include expenditures on everything related to internal stakeholders, including professional fees, IT and equipment, and other office supplies.
+These are fixed costs, compared to direct spending, which relates to the purchased items or services that your company or business sells.
+In most corporate settings direct spend will tend to receive the most attention, oversight, and focus.
+However, while your company’s share of indirect spending may be finite, the value of conducting indirect spend analysis and the consequences of doing so can be significant.

 Do Not Underestimate Indirect Spend

 The consequences of poor indirect spend analysis can cost your business heavily.
 Do not fall into the trap of doing little to address your poor indirect spend management.

 A lack of visibility into your indirect categories suggest you lack a proper understanding of your actual cash spend, cash flow, and working capital.
 This can affect you later down the track when it comes to spending cash on the business at crucial stages, as the invisible nature of indirect spending can make it seem as though you have more working capital than you actually do.
 Some estimates suggest that what you are overspending day-to-day without realizing it can be as high as 40 percent of your total spend.